Chalarangelo/30-seconds-of-code/content/snippets/js/s/take-n-elements-from-array-start-or-end.md

 As you can see from these examples, `Array.prototype.slice()` is versatile enough to handle values of `n` that would be well outside the array.
 This means that if the value of `Array.prototype.length` is less than or equal to `n`, all elements in the array will be retrieved.

-**Negative values** are a little odd, as you will end up getting all values between `0` and the `n`th to last element.
+**Negative values** are a little odd, as you will end up getting all values between `0` and the nth to last element.
 If you want to avoid that behavior, you could simply add some code to validate that `n` is greater than or equal to `0` and throw an error otherwise.

 ## Get the last N elements of an array